Lower Your Freight Costs

 - How does BR Williams track inventory?

-We can use your inventory tracking system or our WMS (Synapse) to track inventory.
+We can use your inventory tracking system in our WMS (Synapse) to track inventory.
 We are skilled in PLEX (or similar (software).

 - Can you customize your process to meet my individual needs?

-Yes, we provide a step by step process that is formatted just for you.
+Yes, we provide a step by step process for automotive kitting, packaging and assembling that is formatted just for you.

-- Does BR Williams offer an easy billing process?
+- Does BR Williams offer an easy billing process for automotive packaging?

-Yes, if you use all three of our services to help manage your inventory you will receive only one bill making it easier for your accounts payable department.
+Yes, if you use all kitting, assembling and sequencing services to help manage your inventory, you will receive only one bill making it easier for your accounts payable department.

 We’re Close to Auto Plants in the Southeast